axelarnetwork/axelar-contract-deployments/evm/docs/rate-limits.md

 ### Overview

 The Interchain Token Service (ITS) supports **per-token flow limits** to rate-limit how much value can move in or out of a chain over a period of time.
-These limits are managed by the ITS owner on each chain via the `evm/its.js` script.
+These limits are managed by the ITS operator on each chain via the `evm/its.js` script.

 **Key points:**
 - **Flow limit** is tracked per ITS `tokenId` on each chain.